pigpag/jitsi-for-music-lessons/README.md

 # jitsi-for-music-lessons
-A shell script automating the configuration process of setting up a Jitsi Meet host with high audio quality
+A shell script automating the configuration of Jitsi Meet hosts with password protection and high audio quality

 This script automates the steps as described in https://nicechord.com/post/jitsi-meet/